MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 2. Scroll down or search via the search bar for the team of choice.
 3. Select the team and save the objective/key result.
 You'll start sharing the OKR with that team.

-Users can also assign multiple teams to projects by implementing this procedure.
+Users can also assign multiple teams to initiatives by implementing this procedure.

 ### How to create shared OKRs with multiple users as owners